JamesRobertHugginsNgo/web-component-boilerplate/README.md

 <link rel="stylesheet" href="https://cdn.jsdelivr.net/gh/JamesRobertHugginsNgo/bootstrap@main/dist/css/bootstrap.min.css">
 ```

-### GitHub Page
+### Host Your Code

 When using github, you can configure a github page to host your code.
+You can also use [jsdelivr.net](https://www.jsdelivr.com), it has the added advantage of accessing multiple git branches and tags.

-Optionally you can use [jsdelivr.net](https://www.jsdelivr.com).
-Use the `README.md` to link to provide documentations and links to the files.
+Use the `README.md` to link to documentations, tests and code.

 ## GITHub Page